Outsider Juan Carlos Varela wins Panama election

 Hearing of Mr Varela's win, Mr Martinelli said "I know the candidate, and really, may God help us!".

-He said in light of Mr Varela's success he would change his plans of "enjoying life" and go into opposition instead.'One flag'
+He said in light of Mr Varela's success he would change his plans of "enjoying life" and go into opposition instead.

 Mr Varela struck a conciliatory note, saying it was time "to put the party banners away and to govern under one flag, that of Panama".